 Example.
 Marie, 18, earned \$3,000.
 Her father provided more than half her support.
-He can claim an exemption for her because the gross income test does not apply and the other exemption tests were met.
+Because Marie is under 19, the gross income test does not apply.
+If the other exemption tests were met, Marie's father can claim an exemption for her.

 Student under age 24.
-If your child is a student, the gross income test does not apply if the child is under age 24 at the end of the calendar year.
+The gross income test does not apply if your child is a student who is under age 24 at the end of the calendar year.
 The other exemption tests must still be met.